Grace Talusan

 Grace Talusan is a Filipino American writer.
-Her 2019 memoir, The Body Papers, won the Restless Books Prize for New Immigrant Writing and the Massachusetts Book Award in nonfiction, and was a New York Times Editors' Choice selection.
-Her short story "The Book of Life and Death" was the Boston Book Festival's One City One Story selection in 2020.
+Her 2019 memoir, The Body Papers, won the Restless Books Prize for New Immigrant Writing and the Massachusetts Book Award in nonfiction and was a New York Times Editors' Choice selection.
+Her short story, "The Book of Life and Death," was the Boston Book Festival's One City One Story selection in 2020.

-Talusan was born in the Philippines, and moved to Massachusetts when she was 2.
-She graduated from Tufts University and holds an MFA from UC Irvine.
-She is currently the Fannie Hurst Writer in Residence at Brandeis University.
+Talusan was born in the Philippines, and during the 1970s, her parents came to Chicago from Manila, as her father, Totoy, finished his medical studies on a student visa, and then they settled in Boston, Massachusetts, when she was 2.
+Upon expiration of her father's student visa, the family, including Grace and her two brothers, all U.S.-born, were undocumented.
+She graduated from Tufts University and holds an MFA in Creative Writing from UC Irvine.
+Her work often explores immigration, trauma, memory, and belonging.She was the Fannie Hurst Writer in Residence at Brandeis University and is currently a lecturer in the Nonfiction Writing Program at Brown University.

 Reception

 In a New York Times review, Jennifer Szalai wrote that The Body Papers "doesn’t track a one-way march to triumph from adversity; Talusan’s essays loop in on themselves, as she retrieves old memories and finds unexpected points of connection."

 Kirkus Reviews said of The Body Papers, "Moving and eloquent, Talusan’s book is a testament not only to one woman’s fierce will to live, but also to the healing power of speaking the unspeakable.
 A candidly courageous memoir."